-If the Coordinator-General is directed to carry out works, he or the person authorised by him is exempt from the approval and planning requirements of the Planning Act 2016.
+If the Coordinator-General is directed to carry out works, the Coordinator-General or the person authorised by the Coordinator-General is exempt from the approval and planning requirements of the Planning Act 2016.

-The Coordinator-General has been directed by regulation to undertake facilitation works for the Rookwood Weir Project and Building Future Schools Fund Project as described in the following project reports:
+The Coordinator-General has been directed by regulation to undertake facilitation works for these projects:

 The works must be undertaken as soon as practicable after the regulation is made.